Akshatau/M1_Calendar_App/1_Requirements/README.md

 # 2. Requirements

 # Description
-* An application used to display calendar which include year, months, day details which can be accessed by anyone, anywhere, anytime.
-It is accountable as it can add delete tasks and display events of particular day.
+* An application used to display calendar which include year, month, day details which can be accessed by anyone, anywhere, anytime.
+It is accountable as it can perform operations like addition, deletion of tasks and display events of particular day.

 ## a)High Level Requirements:
 * HLR-1: Presentation of calendar.